ddevaul/sofibday-react/README.md

+# Sofi Bday Website
+## Live demo
+ddevaul.github.io/sofibday-react
+## Description
-## This is a website I built for my friend's birthday.
-I built it with react and it demonstrates my ability to work with React class components.
+This is a website I built for my friend's birthday.
+I built it with REact and it demonstrates my ability to work with React class components.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).